tahngarth825/yesangel/README.md

 **Objective** Make layout look similar to OKC's for login/signup and profile views Also, make the `Navigation` component (links will be broken).

-- [ ] set up classes within html components to enable css styling
+- [X] set up classes within html components to enable css styling
-- [ ] position elements as desired
+- [X] position elements as desired
-- [ ] setup colors and fonts as desired
+- [X] setup colors and fonts as desired
-- [ ] add easier input for users to do age/location/desired_age (scrollers?)
+- [X] add easier input for users to do age/location/desired_age (scrollers?)
-- [ ] Make front page pretty
+- [X] Make front page pretty
+- [X] strong validations on signup components (mult-choice/sliders)
+- [ ] Navbar
 - [ ] seed database with small amount of test data (Do after mult-choice options!)
-- [ ] strong validations on signup components (mult-choice/sliders)

 ### Phase 6: Messaging (w9d3)